jcuel/HTML-vs-PHP/README.md

 ## APPENDIX I:

-What is Docker, and how to host an PHP Site locally.
+What is a container, what is Docker Desktop and how to install it to host an PHP Site locally.

 ## APPENDIX II: